Nelson-Gon/pyautocv/docs/source/CONTRIBUTING.rst

 Contributing to pyautocv
 ========================

-This document provides guidelines for contributions to pyautocv.
+This document provides guidelines for contributions to ``pyautocv``.

 **Kinds of contribution**